dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 - Symptom: CLI exits nonzero or API raises `SidecarUnavailableError`.
-- Fix: run `histdatacom-sidecar status --json` and `histdatacom-sidecar doctor --json`, start the sidecar manually with an explicit executable when using a metadata-only artifact, or use deprecated `--foreground` / `Options.use_sidecar = False` as a release-window compatibility rollback.
+- Fix: run `histdatacom-sidecar status --json` and `histdatacom-sidecar doctor --json`, start the sidecar manually with an explicit executable when using a metadata-only artifact, and inspect server/worker logs from the doctor output.

 Port collisions: